 All revenues, expenses, and statistical information submitted on accountability reports must be based upon an accrual method of accounting except where otherwise specified in the Cost Determination Process Rules or program-specific reimbursement methodology rules.
 Governmental entities may report on a cash basis or modified accrual basis.
-To be allowable on the accountability report, costs must have been accrued during the accountability reporting period and paid within 180 days of the end of the accountability reporting period unless the provider is under bankruptcy protection and has received a written waiver of the 180-day rule from HHSC Provider Finance.
+To be allowable on the accountability report, costs must have been accrued during the accountability reporting period and paid within 180 days of the end of the accountability reporting period unless the provider is under bankruptcy protection and has received a written waiver of the 180-day rule from HHSC PFD.
+Refer to 1 TAC Section 355.105(b)(1).